 Comparing Different Types of Receipt Paper

 Thermal paper, wood-free paper, and carbonless paper are available in white color.
-Carbonless paper is also available in pink or yellow colors.
+Carbonless paper is also available in pink or yellow colors like thermal POS paper.
 The thermal and carbonless paper has a coating, while the wood-free paper is free from any coating.
-Unlike wood-free and carbonless paper, ribbons are not needed for thermal paper.

 Advantages of Using Thermal Receipt Paper